MonkeyD-Core/eoz/doc/build-unix.md

     sudo apt-get install libprotobuf-dev protobuf-compiler

-Once these are installed, they will be found by configure and a bitcoin-qt executable will be built by default.
+Once these are installed, they will be found by configure and a eozi-qt executable will be built by default.